Safety Information Exchange

 Definitions

-The FSF’s Global Safety Information Project (GSIP) defines safety information as the end product of aviation safety data being collected, processed, organised and presented to make it useful to each stakeholder organisation.
-GSIP categorizes the most common data sources as public safety information, safety program information and reportable occurrences.
+Safety information can be defined as the end product of aviation safety data being collected, processed, organised and presented to make it useful to each stakeholder organisation.
+Among the most common data sources are public safety information, safety program information and reportable occurrences.

 Safety information exchange means sharing safety information at various levels of risk management intensity by formal agreement across organisational domains — including national and regional entities — to increase safety program effectiveness by techniques such as: